Limnoria/Limnoria-doc/develop/using_wrap.rst

     to test the integer with.
 If p(i) fails (where i is the integer arg parsed out of the argument string), the arg will not be accepted.

-index

-    Basically ("int", "index"), but with a twist.
-This will take a 1-based index and turn it into a 0-based index (which is more useful in code).
-It doesn't transform 0, and it maintains negative indices as is (note that it does allow them!).

-color

-    Accepts arguments that describe a text color code (e.g., "black", "light blue") and returns the mIRC color code for that color.
-(Note that many other IRC clients support the mIRC color code scheme, not just mIRC)

 now

     Simply returns the current timestamp as an arg, does not reference or modify the argument list.

-url

-    Checks for a valid URL.

-httpUrl

-    Checks for a valid HTTP URL.

 long, type="long"